linmengsysu/linmengsysu.github.io/index.md

 [Full CV](https://linmengsysu.github.io/Resume.pdf)

 # What's New
+* [05/2020] One research paper is accepted by ACM Conference on Hypertext and Social Media (HT’20).
-* [05/26/2020] I will join Futurewei's IC-Lab/AI group as a summer intern.
+* [05/2020] I will join Futurewei's IC-Lab/AI group as a summer intern.
-* [12/10/2019] I will attend NeurIPS in Vancouver, Canada.
+* [12/2019] I will attend NeurIPS in Vancouver, Canada.
 See you there!

 # Education